-The morphological and physiological characteristics of 'G03-1187RR', including resistance to many pests that affect soybeans (including southern, peanut and Javanese root-knot 45 nematodes, race 3 of soybean cyst nematode, and stem canker) as well as increased seed yield, can be introduced into other soybean varieties (such as other MG VII Roundup® Ready soybean cultivars) by conventional breeding techniques.
-For example, 'G03-1187RR' can be grown in polli- 50 nation proximity to another variety of soybean, allowing cross-pollination to occur between 'G03-1187RR' and the other variety, and then harvesting the hybrid seeds.
-Plants grown from these hybrid seeds can then be tested for the maintenance of the characteristics described herein for 'G03-55 1187RR' (such as one or more of resistance to southern, peanut and Javanese root-knot nematodes, race 3 of soybean cyst nematode, and stem canker, or increased seed yield), and/or the plants can simply be observed to see if they display the same growth characteristics, seed yield, and pest resis- 60 tance described in the Tables 2-10.
+tode, and stem canker) as well as increased seed yield, can be introduced into other soybean varieties (such as other MG VII Roundup® Ready soybean cultivars) by conventional breeding techniques.
+For example, 'G06-3182RR' can be grown in pollination proximity to another variety of soy- 5 bean, allowing cross-pollination to occur between 'G06-3182RR' and the other variety, and then harvesting the hybrid seeds.
+Plants grown from these hybrid seeds can then be tested for the maintenance of the characteristics described herein for 'G06-3182RR' (such as one or more of resistance 10 to southern root-knot nematode, resistance to Javanese rootknot nematode, resistance to race 3 of soybean cyst nematode, resistance to stem canker, and/or increased seed yield), and/or the plants can simply be observed to see if they display the same growth characteristics, seed yield, and pest 15 resistance described in the Tables 2-10.

-For example, plants grown from these hybrid seeds can be tested for any of the morphological characteristics described herein, for improved seed yield, or for resistance to one or more of southern root-knot nematode, peanut root-knot 65 nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker.
-In this way, resistance one or more of southern root-knot nematode, peanut root-knot 20 nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, stem canker or increased seed yield may be combined with other desirable plant characteristics.
-Thus, the provision of 'G03-1187RR' enables the production of progeny plants of 'G03-1187RR' having resistance to one or more of southern root-knot nematode, peanut root-knot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker, and in some examples resistance to all of these.
-"Progeny plants" of 'G03-1187RR' are any plants that are the offspring of a cross between 'G03-1187RR' and any other plant or plants.
-Progeny plants also include successive generations of the offspring, for example those selected for resistance to one or more of southern root-knot nematode, peanut root-knot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker, and in some examples resistance to all of these.
-First-generation progeny plants may retain the resistance to southern root-knot nematode, peanut root-knot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker characteristics of the 'G03-1187RR' parent.
-However, if a 40 first-generation progeny plant does not retain the desired level of resistance to southern root-knot nematode, peanut rootknot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker observed with 'G03-1187RR', subsequent generations of offspring can be recycled for resistance to these pests which have at least the same resistance to these pests as does 'G03-1187RR' described herein.
-In one embodiment, subsequent generations of offspring can have resistance to southern root-knot nematode, peanut root-knot nematode, Javanese root-knot nematode, race 3 of soybean cyst nematode, and stem canker, similar to that or or even that exceed that of 'G03-1187RR'.
+For example, plants grown from these hybrid seeds can be tested for any of the morphological characteristics described herein, for improved seed yield, or for resistance to one or more of Javanese root-knot nematode, southern root-knot 20 nematode, race 3 of soybean cyst nematode, and stem canker.
+In this way, resistance one or more of Javanese root-knot nematode, southern root-knot nematode, race 3 of soybean cyst nematode, stem canker or increased seed yield may be combined with other desirable plant characteristics.
+25 Thus, the provision of 'G06-3182RR' enables the production of progeny plants of 'G06-3182RR' having resistance to one or more of Javanese root-knot nematode, southern root-knot nematode, race 3 of soybean cyst nematode, and stem canker, and in some examples resistance to all of these, 30 and in some examples also improved seed yield.
+"Progeny plants" of 'G06-3182RR' are any plants that are the offspring of a cross between 'G06-3182RR' and any other plant or plants.
+Progeny plants also include successive generations of the offspring, for example those selected for resistance to 35 one or more of Javanese root-knot nematode, southern root-knot nematode, race 3 of soybean cyst nematode, and stem canker, and in some examples resistance to all of these, and in some examples improved seed yield.
+First-generation progeny plants may retain the resistance to Javanese root- 40 knot nematode, southern root-knot nematode, race 3 of soybean cyst nematode, and stem canker characteristics, as well as improved seed yield, of the 'G06-3182RR' parent.
+However, if a first-generation progeny plant does not retain the desired level of resistance to Javanese root-knot nema- 45 growing the seed of claim 10. tode, southern root-knot nematode, race 3 of soybean cyst nematode, and stem canker, as well as improved seed vield, observed with 'G06-3182RR', subsequent generations of offspring can be recycled for resistance to these pests which have at least the same resistance to these pests as does 50 'G06-3182RR' described herein.
+In one embodiment, subsequent generations of offspring can have resistance to Javanese root-knot nematode, southern root-knot nematode, race 3 of soybean cyst nematode, and stem canker, as well as improved seed yield, similar to that or even that exceed 55 that of 'G06-3182RR'.